CAR T-Cell Therapy

 Some people have an allergic reaction to CAR T-cell therapy.
 It also may increase your risk for infection or bleeding.
 Your doctor will monitor you for these side effects.1-3

 These are not all the possible side effects of CAR T-cell therapy.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with CAR T-cell therapy.
+Talk to your doctor about what to expect when being treated with CAR T-cell therapy.
+You also should call your doctor if you have any changes that concern you during treatment with CAR T-cell therapy.

 CAR T-cell therapy is not available everywhere.
 Only certain cancer centers with experience in CAR T-cell therapy and/or access to clinical trials may be able to complete the process.
 Many people undergoing CAR T-cell therapy have to travel to a treatment location.2